iamloganwalsh/RSP/Novice/ADM.md

     - We expect on average 1 ball per bin, but this is true regardless of hashing function quality.
     - A good hash function should behave as a RNG, selecting integers with equal probability from 1 to n.
 - 36.78% of bins in large hash tables are expected to be empty or have only one element.

+# Ch 7 - Graph Traversal
+- A graph G = (V, E), where V is a set of vertices and E is a set of  vertex pairs, also known as edges.
+- Graphs can be used to represent essentially any relationship.

+## Types of Graphs
+**Weighted**: Each edge or vertex in a weighted graph is assigned a numerical value, also known as a weight.
+This is important for shortest path problems.
+For unweighted graphs, the shortest path is calculated based on the shortest number of edges, and can be solved using BFS only.
+Weighted graphs on the other hand require more complicated algorithms such as dijkstras.

+**Simple vs Non-Simple**: A graph is simple if it doesn't contain self-loops (edges on a node that point back to itself, an edge (x,x)) or multiedges (multiple bridges between two nodes, e.g (x,y) exists more than once in our set of edges).

+**Sparse vs Dense**: Graphs are sparse only when a small fraction of possible vertex pairs have edges.
+Dense graphs typically have n^2 edges, while sparse graphs are linear in size.

+**Complete**: A graph is complete if it contains all possible edges.

+**Connected**: A graph is connected if every pair of vertices is connected by some path.

+**Cyclic vs Acyclic**: A cycle is a closed path of 3 or more vertices that has no repeating vertices except for the start/end point.
+Trees are undirected graphs which are connected and acyclic.
+Directed acyclic graphs (DAGs) arise in scheduling problems, where a directed edge (x,y) indicates that an activity x must occur before y.

+**Topological**: The edge-vertex representation G = (V, E) describes the purely topological aspects of a graph.

+**Embedded**: A graph is embedded if the vertices and edges are assigned geometric positions.

+**Implicit vs Explicit**: Certain graphs are not explicitly constructed then traversed, but built as we use them.

+**Labelled vs Unlabelled**: Each vertex is assigned a unique name/identifier in a labelled graph to distinguish it from all other vertices.

+**Friendship**: A friendship graph models people as vertices and friendships as edges.

+## Graph Data Structures
+Assume some graph G = (V, E) contains n vertices and m edges.
+1. Adjacency List: represent G using a list of lists L, where L[i] is a list of all vertices j such that (i,j) is an edge of G.
+2. Adjacency Matrix: represent G using an n x n matrix M, where element M[i,j] = 1 if (i,j) is an edge of G, and 0 if it isn't.

+### Adjacency List Advantages:
+- Faster to find the degree of a vertex.
+- Less memory on sparse graphs.
+- Faster traversal.
+- Better for most problems.

+### Adjacency Matrix Advantages:
+- Faster to test if an edge is in a graph.
+- Less memory on dense graphs.
+- Edge insertion/deletion.

+It is harder to check if an edge exists in adjacency lists, but it is easy to design algorithms that avoid such queries.

+## Graph Traversal
+- Mark each vertex when we first visit it, and keep track of what vertices we haven't explored.
+- Each vertex has one of three states:
+    1. Undiscovered.
+    2. Discovered: found but not explored.
+    3. Processed: we have discovered all of the vertex's incident edges.

+### BFS
+- Maintain a queue and visit nodes in order of the queue.
+- Only useful in unweighted graphs.
+- Applications:
+    - If properly implemented using adjacency lists, any graph traversal algorithm is linear since BFS is O(n + m) for both directed and undirected edges.
+    - Connected Components: BFS can find all connected vertices as it traverses all discovered edges.
+    - Two-Colouring Graphs: Assigns a colour to each vertex of a graph such that no edge links any two vertices of the same colour.
+        - A graph is bipartite if it can be coloured without conflicts using only two colours.
+        - Can be achieved by augmenting BFS to assign the opposite colour to a nodes parent.

+### DFS
+- Expands nodes as they appear then go back and try siblings.
+- Back edge: edge whose other endpoint is an ancestor of the vertex being expanded.
+- Applications:
+    - Finding cycles in graphs.
+Undirected: finding vertex is visited but not the parent of the current vertex.
+Directed: finding a vertex that is visited which is already in the recursion stack.
+    - Articulation (Cut-node) Vertices: A single vertex whose deletion disconnects a connected component of the graph. **Go over this again**
+        - Connectivity: smallest number of vertices whose deletion will disconnect the graph.
+        - For each vertex u, we compute disc[u] (discovery time when first visiting u) and low[u] (the earliest discovered vertex reachable from u). low[u] detects whether a child subtree can "escape" upward via a back edge.
+        - For root of the tree, if there is two or more children then it must be an articulation vertex.
+        - For a non-root vertex, it is an articulation point if low[u] > disc[u] where v is one of u's children.
+This means the child subtree rooted at v cannot reach any ancestor of u with a back edge.
+If u is removed, v's entire subtree becomes disconnected, meaning u is a cut vertex.